-Fig. 2: Flow visualization with smoke and laser sheet.
-Porous material interaction vs. bluff / blunt body turbulence.
+Fig. 2: Flow visualization at 25 mph with smoke / laser sheet.
+Porous pile interaction vs. bluff / blocking turbulence.

 It's important to remember that: "bluff bodies are characterized by a more or less precocious separation of the boundary layer from their surface, and by wakes having significant lateral dimensions and normally unsteady velocity fields."
 (Bluff Body Aerodynamics, Lecture Notes by G. Buresti, Dept. of Aerospace Engineering, University of Pisa, Italy)